The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Introduction

+In Fig.~\ref{fig:effMass}, this type of sink operator is denoted as \texttt{RQM}.
+It is apparent from the figure, that the combination of a \texttt{Wall} at the source with an \texttt{RQM} at the sink eliminates the excited state contamination to an \emph{extraordinary} extent.
+Whereas the excited state suppression is not as thorough with a \texttt{Point} at the source, it can still be of a great benefit when it comes to projecting out the ground state.
+It appears likely that the use of a combination of such \emph{Wall} and/or \emph{RQM} operators at the two endpoints of a three-point function with a \emph{Point}-like operator for the external current and the corresponding two-point function by which it is divided, could make a \emph{major difference} for the excited state suppression and the accuracy of the QCD matrix elements that could be achieved with the \emph{same} underlying gauge ensembles.

-These relativistic quark model calculations have a purpose beyond the purely phenomenological calculations.
-It has been clearly demonstrated in the past~\cite{Duncan:1994uq} that heavy-light meson wave-functions from relativistic quark models provide interpolating operators for heavy-light mesons with excellent excited-state suppression in first-principle lattice QCD calculations, see i.e. Fig.~\ref{fig:effMass} for a very recent application.
-In this context, the question of heavy-light tetraquarks looms large.
-A three-dimensional relativistic Schr{\"o}dinger equation solver may be able to deliver interpolating operators for first-principle lattice QCD studies that are able to enhance overlap factor for certain geometries\footnote{The present version of the \texttt{quantumfdtd} code is not particularly well suited for an extension to systems with two fermionic degrees of freedom interacting with each other in the background of another potential, which would be needed if the two light quarks were not represented as a light diquark.} (i.e. spherical symmetry in a light-diquark heavy-antidiquark system, or cylindric symmetry in a light-diquark heavy-antiquark heavy-antiquark system) of tetraquarks, while effectively suppressing the excited states.
-Such an approach might make a resolution of the geometric structure of tetraquarks feasible and distinguish between a wide range of possible scenarios.
+In this context, the question of heavy-light tetraquarks also looms large.
+A three-dimensional relativistic Schrödinger equation solver may be able to deliver interpolating operators for first-principles lattice QCD studies of tetraquarks that are able to enhance overlap factors for certain geometries\footnote{ The present version of the \texttt{quantumfdtd} code is not particularly well suited for an extension to systems with two light degrees of freedom interacting with each other in the background of another potential, which would be needed if the two light quarks were not represented as a light diquark in the model.
+Nonetheless, the present code could be straightforwardly extended to enable computations with two light degrees of freedom that interact with each other and are symmetrized or anti-symmetrized in the overall wave-function according to their spin statistics.} (i.e., spherical symmetry in a light-diquark heavy-antidiquark system, or cylindrical symmetry in a light-diquark heavy-antiquark heavy-antiquark system) of tetraquarks, while effectively suppressing the excited states.
+Such an approach might make the resolution of the geometric structure of tetraquarks feasible and distinguish between a wide range of possible scenarios.